1.Knowledge base

 reply_time | 2019-08-06 11:42:59.823961+09

-# 2.2.8 Online Recovery
+# 2.2.8 test Online Recovery

 //Here, we use Pgpool-II online recovery functionality to restore server1 (old primary server) as a standby.
 Before restoring the old primary server, please ensure that recovery_1st_stage and pgpool_remote_start scripts exist in database cluster directory of current primary server server2.